 Safe and weatherproof connections

-A PV plant’s electrics consist of the DC cables between modules, generator junction box and inverter, and the AC cable running from inverter to grid.
+A PV plant’s electrics consist of the DC cables between modules, the GJB and inverter, and the AC cable running from inverter to grid.
 The cables and wires must be laid in such a way to ensure that they are ground-fault and short-circuit proof.
 To achieve this, the DC installation is made up of two single-core, double-insulated cables that should be tested in accordance with the PV1-F standard.
 As the cables are almost exclusively laid outside, the insulation must be weatherproof.
 A three-core AC cable is used for connection to the grid if a single-phase inverter is used, and a five-core cable is used for three-phase feed-in.
+If cables are to be laid underground, special approval must be obtained from the manufacturer.

 To avoid them acting like a burning fuse, which could cause fire to spread to neighboring houses, solar cables must not pass over or through firewalls unprotected.
 If laying the cables in this way cannot be avoided, they must be protected with a fire-resistant sheath.
 Further options include laying them in fire-resistant ducts or using a fireproof bulkhead.

 Solar cables, which are UV and weather resistant and can be used within a large temperature range, are laid outside.
-Single-core cables with a maximum permissible DC voltage of 1.8 kV and a temperature range from –40 °C to +90 °C are the norm here.
+Single-core cables with a maximum permissible DC voltage of 1.8 kV and a temperature range from –40°C to +90°C are the norm here.
 A metal mesh encasing the cables improves shielding and overvoltage protection, and their insulation must not only be able to withstand thermal but also mechanical loads.
 As a consequence, plastics which have been cross-linked using an electron beam are increasingly used today.
-The cross-section of the cables should be proportioned such that losses incurred in nominal operation do not exceed 1%.
-String cables usually have a cross-section of 4 to 6 mm2.
+The cross-section of the cables should be proportioned such that losses incurred in nominal operation do not exceed one percent.
+String cables usually have a cross-section of 4 to 6 mm2 .

 Losses add up